morehumaninternet/frontend/README.md

 2. **Start developing**

-If you want to integrate with Algolia and Mailchimp jump to step 4.
+If you want to integrate with Mailchimp jump to step 4.
 Otherwise run:

 ```shell
 npm run develop